damianoamatruda/masters-of-renaissance/deliverables/Communication protocol.md

 Given those requirements, the communication has been modeled in the following way.

 ## Connecting/choosing a nickname
-The player, when starting the client in multiplayer mode, will be asked to input a nickname of their choice.
+The player, when starting the client, will be asked to input a nickname of their choice.
 The entry will be sent to the server, and, if unique among the connected players, will be accepted.
 Else, the player will be notified of the need to change it, restarting the process.

 The information of whether the player is the first of the match is included in the response given to the client.
 This is necessary to [handle the choice of the number of players](#choosing-the-number-of-players).
 ```